rsanchezmo/jaxer/docs/training.rst

     `"The problem with torch magic PRNG state is that it’s hard to reason about how it’s being used and updated across different threads, processes, and devices, and it’s very easy to screw up when the details of entropy production and consumption are hidden from the end user"`.

-Additionally, I found interesting the use of `orbax` to manage **checkpoint saving and loading** and it is recommended by `flax <https://flax.readthedocs.io/en/latest/guides/training_techniques/use_checkpointing.html>`_.
+Additionally, I found interesting the use of :code:`orbax` to manage **checkpoint saving and loading** and it is recommended by `flax <https://flax.readthedocs.io/en/latest/guides/training_techniques/use_checkpointing.html>`_.
 For instance, we can define a checkpoint manager that saves up to 5 best models:

 .. code-block:: python